lmiguelgato/ParentPlanner/README.md

 # ParentPlanner

-A Python-based web scraper that collects and organizes family-friendly events from multiple sources, including King County Library System (KCLS) and ParentMap.
+A Python-based web scraper and Telegram bot that collects and organizes family-friendly events in the Seattle/Washington area.

 ## Features